-Tackling preventable healthcare associated infections, such as MRSA bloodstream infections, is one of the Government’s key priorities.
-With around a sixth of trusts reporting zero cases of MRSA bloodstream infection over the past year, a point has been reached where preventable MRSA bloodstream infections should no longer be acceptable in NHS funded services.
+Tackling preventable healthcare associated infections is one of the government’s key priorities: preventable MRSA bloodstream infections should no longer be acceptable in NHS-funded services.

 The NHS planning guidance explains that in the case of an MRSA bloodstream infection, a post infection review will identify why an infection occurred and how future cases can be avoided.